TheRoboticsClub/colab-gsoc2019-Nikhil_Khedekar/docs/_posts/2019-06-07-failsafes.md

 WARN  [commander] Failsafe enabled: no RC and no offboard [ERROR] [1559755514.411656119, 823.892000000]: FCU: Failsafe enabled: no RC and no offboard
 ```

+I also found that if the same method of control persists throughout the execution, i.e. always use `cmd_vel` or always use `setpoint_position`, the drone is able to complete the trajectory.
+As a work-around to the above issue, I am using `cmd_vel` for the control throughout the mission.